-User Name Responsibilities Default Password admin Cannot be deleted.
-Has full access to every function of the Web Manager.
-Also can run the cycli utility on the command line of the Linux shell and can use any Linux commands available to the non-root user. cyclades administrator- assigned User account optionally configured by an administrator to be able to perform management functions on devices connected to the OnBoard.
-Users' access to devices and to device-management features is controlled by authorizations.
-Users with permission to access management features on connected devices are referred to as "authorized users." administrator- assigned Note: If a regular user is assigned to the "admin" group, that user can also perform the same administrative functions on the Web Manager as the "admin" user, as described above.
+User Name Responsibilities Default Password administrator- assigned ministrator- signedUser account optionally configured by an administrator to be able to perform management functions on devices connected to the OnBoard.
+Users' access to devices and Note: If a regular user is assigned to the "admin" group, that user can also perform the same administrative functions on the Web Manager as the "admin" user, as described above.
 Regular users added to the admin group are referred to as administrative users .